-All applicants for employment as Part-Time Sworn Police Officers shall be required to take and pass a standardized drug screening process before being hired by the Village.
+All applicants for employment as Village of Sleepy Hollow Police Officers shall be required to take and pass a standardized drug screening process before being hired by the Village.
 Testing of such applicants shall be done according to State of Illinois and/or Federal guidelines and statutes.

-Probationary police officers may be required to submit to unannounced, mandatory drug and alcohol screening, and may be required to submit to random drug testing whenever the probationary officer has a history of drug use, in accordance with the Policies and Procedures Manual.
+Probationary police officers may be required to submit to unannounced, mandatory drug and alcohol screening at any time, for any reason; and may be required to submit to random drug testing whenever the probationary officer has a history of drug use, in accordance with the Policies and Procedures Manual.
 Non-probationary police officers may be required to submit to mandatory drug and alcohol testing following auto accidents, weapons discharges, or reasonable suspicion that a specific officer is under the influence of alcohol or drugs, and such other circumstances as are codified in Illinois State statute.
 In addition, Officers shall be subject to random drug and alcohol screening.